 The best first step is to contact a car accident lawyer.
 Since every car accident is different, you might need legal counsel based on your situation.

 If the accident was not the fault of the person driving your car, an experienced attorney can make sure you seek compensation for damages.
-Even if you weren’t physically in the car during the accident, the at-fault driver should be held responsible for damages.
+Even if you were not physically in the car during the accident, the at-fault driver should be held responsible for damages.
 The person driving your car may have injuries, and there is likely property damage to your vehicle.

 Insurance companies will look for ways to pay out less than the accident costs are worth.
 A car accident lawyer can help protect your rights and fight for the recovery you deserve.